jmduarte/phys141/midterm_final/midterm_final.md

 ### Midterm: Mice Project

-Figure 22 on page 657 in Toomre & Toomre summarizes the initial setup of their most successive Mice encounter.
+Figure 22 on page 657 in Toomre & Toomre summarizes the initial setup of their most successful Mice encounter.
 Reproduce their result of Fig. 22 using 297 disk particles in each disk as described on page 20.
 They fill 11 concentric rings of radii $0.2$ to $0.7R_{\mathrm{min}}$ with a step size of $0.05R_{\mathrm{min}}$.
 Increase the filling of the rings by increments of three test particles starting with 12 particles on the innermost ring.
 The outermost ring contains 42 particles.